RuiNelson/rigol2spice/README.md

         CH2 (unit: Volt)
     Time step: 0.00000000005

-Now if you want to use the `CH2`, run the program with the `--channel` option, then a space, then the channel name, note that channel names are CaSe-SeNsItIvE for this program:
+Now if you want to use the `CH2`, run the program with the `--channel` option, then a space, then the channel name:

     C:\rigol2spice\rigol2spice.exe --channel CH2 D:\NewFile2.csv > D:\CH2.txt

 ## Usage reference

-    USAGE: rigol2spice <filename> [--channel <channel>] [--analyse]
+    USAGE: rigol2spice [--analyse] [--channel <channel>] <filename>

     ARGUMENTS:
-    <filename>              The filename of the .csv file from your oscilloscope
+      <filename>              The filename of the .csv from your oscilloscope

     OPTIONS:
-    -c, --channel <channel> The label of the channel to be processed (case sensitive) (default: CH1)
-    -a, --analyse           Analyse the file's header and quit -h, --help              Show help information.
+      -a, --analyse           Analyse the file's header and quit -c, --channel <channel> The label of the channel to be processed (default: CH1) -h, --help              Show help information.

 ## Building